Education in India

 (vi) other reliable sources such as preparatory materials, Reports of the Law Commission of India or other such bodies, etc. may be consulted.

-• Every candidate found to be qualified under the above sub-clause shall have to pay the prescribed fees and to apply in the prescribed form through the Principal of the constituent or affiliated college.
-If he/she fails to pass or fails to present himself/herself at the examination, he/she shall forfeit the examination fees so paid for that examination.
+• Every candidate found to be qualified under the above sub-clause shall have to pay the prescribed fees and apply in the prescribed form through the Principal of the constituent or affiliated college.
+If he/she fails to pass or fails to present himself/herself at the examination, he/she shall forfeit the examination fees paid for that examination.

 Criteria for Passing the Semester Examination